LOADING . . . PLEASE WAIT

 A thread lift has two effects:

 • First, the threads actually lift your face.
 The threads have tiny barbs or cone-shaped lumps along them, so as they are pulled tight, they lift the skin tissues and anchor them into a new position.
+They work in a similar way to tighten the sagging skin on your arms.

 A thread lift can be a good choice if your skin is losing its elasticity and sagging somewhat.
-If performed expertly, a thread lift can make your face look tighter and fresher while still looking natural.
+If performed expertly, a thread lift can make your skin look tighter and fresher while still looking natural.

 What I think about thread lifts